alanrob17/Portfolio/content/post/creating-json-file-from-my-record-list.md

 categories: ["programming"]
 ---

-### Creating a JSON file from my record list - RecordDBToJSON

 Using SQL Server for generating JSON wasn't totally successful so I created a program to reformat my record list into JSON for use in my JavaScript projects.
 I wanted to load it into my local storage and use it as a data source.

 The program I created runs in the console and has no arguments.
 It just grabs a dump of my Artist and Record tables and merges the two sources as a 1 *artist* to many *records* JSON file.